dbioinfo/dbioinfo/README.md

 - Develop portable shiny dashboards for genomic data digestion.
 - Consult on experimental design to optimize effect size and select suitable statistical analysis.

 I am a freelance bioinformatics / data analysis consultant.
-If you or someone you know has a "Big Job^TM", contact me at [dbinfo](dylan@dbinfo.dev) and I will happily design a custom solution for you.
+If you or someone you know has a "Big Job^TM^", contact me at [dbinfo](dylan@dbinfo.dev) and I will happily design a custom solution for you.
 Whether you are a PI with no time for untangling software dependencies and HPC optimizations, or you're a big-picture business owner who needs their data swamp streamlined and AWS cluster maintained, dbinfo LLC is the consultant for you.

 ## **Example Projects**